• Share this on:

 • Only use ISO/IEC 17025-accredited laboratories for the control of contaminants in herbs and spices.
 The presence of aflatoxins must be tested according to the EU regulation on methods of sampling and analysis for the official control of the levels of mycotoxins in foodstuffs.

-• For smoking, use non-coniferous wood that has not been chemically treated.
-Avoid fossil fuels or gas.
-Refer to the Codex Alimentarius Code of Practice for the reduction of contamination of food with PAH from smoking and direct drying processes.
+• Avoid fossil fuels or gas for smoking.
+Instead, use non-coniferous wood that has not been chemically treated.
+Refer to the Codex Alimentarius Code of Practice for the reduction of contamination of food with PAH (CXC 68-2009) from smoking and direct drying processes.

 Control of unauthorised agents